WordPress is a content management system that lets you manage almost all kinds of content on your blog without needing you to touch the coding part.

 Here’re some of the best web hosting companies I recommend for beginners:

 And as you’re just starting the blog, so it will be great if you signup for a shared plan instead of any VPS or Dedicated plan.
-Anytime if your blog grows, you can upgrade to VPS or Dedicated plan along with time.
+Anytime if your blog grows, you can upgrade to VPS or a Dedicated plan along with time.

 Step 2.
 Change Nameservers At Your Domain Registrar